damyan94/damyan94/README.md

 - 👋 Hi, I’m @damyan94
   - coding enthusiast that rediscovered his passion for programming
-  - I studied C++ in depth at highschool and was quite good, but then changed and went to study chemistry in university
+  - I studied C++ in depth at highschool and was quite good, but then went to study chemistry in university
   - looking to make a career shift from process engineering to software development

 - 👀 I’m interested in ...